 How do you relate to other female artists?

 Since I was born I hear the call to prayer five times a day and it is always done by a man.
-Sometimes the men who do the call to prayer don’t have a nice voice so you just want to cover your ears.
+Sometimes the men who do the call to prayer don’t have a nice voice, so you just want to cover your ears.
 It’s very disturbing.
 It is pollution of sounds in the public space.
-The voice has to be nice because it calls people to do spiritual work.
-It has to give people a nice feeling.
+The voice must be nice because it calls people to do spiritual work.
+It should give people a nice feeling.
 I am very curious how a woman can impact the audience if she would do the call to prayer.
 I tried it with a recorder in my house and it felt marvellous because it adds another dimension.
-So I started talking to Kees Wieringa, who is now in Qatar, about this project.
+So, I started talking to Kees Wieringa, who is now in Qatar, about this project.
 We are thinking about including the piano and composing other melodies for the same lyrics.